Collins leads American against Maine after 20-point game - WTOP News

 Washington; Friday, 4 p.m.
 EST

-BOTTOM LINE: American faces Maine after Madden Collins scored 20 points in American’s 113-53 victory over the Marywood University Pacers.
+BOTTOM LINE: American hosts Maine after Madden Collins scored 20 points in American’s 113-53 victory over the Marywood University Pacers.

 The Eagles are 3-0 in home games.
-American is the best team in the Patriot League with 18.8 fast break points.
+American is the Patriot League leader with 34.2 rebounds per game led by Julen Iturbe averaging 5.7.

 The Black Bears have gone 0-4 away from home.
-Maine allows 68.3 points to opponents while being outscored by 10.1 points per game.
+Maine has a 0-3 record against teams over .500.

-American averages 9.8 made 3-pointers per game, 5.3 more made shots than the 4.5 per game Maine allows.
+American averages 87.3 points, 19.0 more per game than the 68.3 Maine gives up.
 Maine has shot at a 41.2% clip from the field this season, 0.8 percentage points less than the 42.0% shooting opponents of American have averaged.

-TOP PERFORMERS: Collins is shooting 58.3% and averaging 14.5 points for the Eagles.
-Wyatt Nausadis is averaging 12.3 points.
+TOP PERFORMERS: Wyatt Nausadis averages 2.0 made 3-pointers per game for the Eagles, scoring 12.3 points while shooting 48.0% from beyond the arc.
+Collins is shooting 58.3% and averaging 14.5 points.

 TJ Biel is averaging 13.2 points and 1.8 blocks for the Black Bears.
 Ryan Mabrey is averaging 9.8 points.